kubernetes/website/docs/home/contribute/style-guide.md

 ### Versioning Kubernetes examples

 Code examples and configuration examples that include version information should be consistent with the accompanying text.
-Identify the Kubernetes version in the Before you begin section.
+Identify the Kubernetes version in the **Before you begin** section.

 To specify the Kubernetes version for a task or tutorial page:

 - Include `min-kubernetes-server-version` in the front matter of the page.
-- In the **Before you begin** section, use `{{ "{% include tasks-tutorial-prereqs.md "}} %}`
+- In the **Before you begin** section, use `{{ "{% include tasks-tutorial-prereqs.md "}} %}`.

 If the example YAML is in a standalone file, find and review the topics that include it as a reference.
 Verify that any topics using the standalone YAML have the appropriate version information defined.